Big Four Ice Caves

+Ice caves trail

-The Big Four Ice Caves Trail, a designated National Recreation Trail, (#723) is one of the most popular hikes in the Mount Baker-Snoqualmie National Forest attracting over 50,000 visitors per year.
-Frequently exceeding several hundred hikers per day, the trailhead's two separate parking areas are often filled beyond capacity occasionally forcing hikers to park along neighboring Mountain Loop Road.
+The Big Four Ice Caves Trail, a designated National Recreation Trail, (#723) is one of the most popular hikes in the Mount Baker-Snoqualmie National Forest, attracting over 50,000 visitors per year.
+There are often several hundred hikers per day, and the trailhead's two separate parking areas are often filled beyond capacity; occasionally forcing hikers to park along neighboring Mountain Loop Road.

-A severe autumn storm in November 2006 caused flooding of the South Fork Stillaguamish River destroying a major footbridge to the Big Four Ice Caves.
-Estimated repair costs to replace the damaged span were approximately $425,000, and repairs were completed in June 2009.
+A severe autumn storm in November 2006 caused flooding of the South Fork Stillaguamish River, destroying a major footbridge to the Big Four Ice Caves.
+The cost of replacing the damaged span was estimated at $425,000, and repairs were completed in June 2009.
 While the trail is open to the public, the snowfield itself was closed temporarily due to cave-ins and slides which have killed four hikers in incidents in 1998, 2010, and in 2015.
-Because of the danger, hikers are advised to stay out of the caves and are monitored by forest rangers.
+Because of the danger, hikers are advised to stay out of the caves, and are monitored by forest rangers.

 The footbridge's supports were damaged by erosion, resulting in its closure in 2019 for long-term repairs.
 It reopened in November 2022.